When Do Student Loan Payments Resume?

 The Department of Education clarified that payments will be due starting in October.
 Interest on federal loans, however, began accruing on Sept.
 1.

-Beyond the resumption date, little is known about the Department of Education’s plan to resume payments.
+Beyond the resumption date, little was known about the Department of Education’s plan to resume payments.
 House Republicans requested a briefing from the department by July 20, 2023, but the department failed to comply with that request.
 Education and the Workforce Committee Chairwoman Virginia Foxx, a Republican representing North Carolina, threatened to subpoena the department on July 27.

 How Long Can I Go Without Making a Loan Payment?